JoeLeavitt/Class-ify/README.md

-# myUCF Portal Plugin
+## myUCF Portal Plugin

-#### Work In Progress

-Currently thinking of a name for the extension

-Injects data from rate my professor onto class search page
+Injects data from rate my professor onto class search page.

-Will eventually have other useful functionality for students
+I plan to include more functionality in the future.